BackReturn Home

 A "neurogenic tremor" is when a human or animal shakes out of stress, anxiety, or trauma.
 For example, if someone becomes afraid, their body might start to quiver.

-Many people have a tendency to suppress this sensation, thinking that expressing fear might make them look "weak".
+People often have a tendency to suppress this sensation, thinking that expressing fear might make them look "weak".
 However, the body uses this reaction as a way to release tension.

 Muscles are made up of fibers that move in different directions.
 These fibers contract to get our bones and tissues to move.
 Stress, anxiety, and trauma have a tendency to cause these fibers to stay contracted throughout the body.
 The term "Muscle Armoring" is sometimes used to describe this tension.
 It can cause "myofascial trigger points" (or what are more commonly referred to as "knots").
 Trigger points can cause painful lumps within the muscle, or spots that are only apparent because they are tender to the touch.